 The best paint for this project is chalk paint due to its grit and ability to adhere to various surfaces.
 Having said that, you can try other types of paint ( oil-based paint, mineral paint, etc) as the base coat.
 In fact, for our outdoor table (featured below) I used exterior latex paint, and that type of paint worked really well under the antiquing wax.

 Yes!
-To ensure your paint adheres properly you could use a bonding primer like Benjamin Moore Stix Primer before moving onto apply the chalk paint base.
+To ensure your paint adheres properly you could use a bonding primer like Benjamin Moore Stix Primerย before moving onto apply the chalk paint base.

 As long as the furniture piece is in good condition, you do not need to sand it.

 Any old furniture you want to have a faux wood look.
 This fake wood paint technique works great on wooden furniture as well as laminate furniture.
-You can find great pieces at a thrift store, antiquing market or Facebook Marketplace.
+You can find great pieces at a thrift store, antique market or Facebook Marketplace.
 This finish would look beautiful on a kitchen table, coffee table, end table or dining table.

-Variations and Other Considerations
+Variations and other considerations

 Other base paint colors: I think about this a lot - probably more than I should!
 The base paint color for the end tables above is white so when you use the dry brush the white paint is what shows through.
 This "under" color impacts the outcome greatly.
 You can use soft yellows or oranges like the outdoor table below for a warmer, more blond wood tone.
 For a cooler finish consider using gray.